 If you want to learn how, check out my specialized training programs and my on-demand training.
-You can register for my 7 week High-Income Copywriter Certification Program, which launches in September of 2019.
+You can register for my 7 week High-Income Copywriter Certification Program.

 Copywriting is a skill anyone can learn.
 But once you learn the skill, you must exercise it to become a master.
 Here are 7 copywriting exercises you can do right now to become a better copywriter: